fredcy/tzchat-web/content/pages/riot-faq.md

 ## How do I change Riot settings?

-The gear icon at lower left in the Riot app leads to a page of user settings that apply across all rooms.
+For the web and desktop apps, user settings are found by clicking ones display name (at upper left) and then clicking `Settings`, which leads to a page of user settings that apply across all rooms.
 Make whatever changes you want there and then dismiss the page by clicking the “X” at upper right.
 (There is no `Save` button.)

 ## The theme sucks; how can change it?